firebase/geofire-js/README.md

 Returns a promise which is fulfilled when the new location has been synchronized with the Firebase servers.

-Keys must be strings and [valid Firebase key names](https://www.firebase.com/docs/web/guide/understanding-data.html#section-creating-references?utm_source=geofire-js).
+Keys must be strings and [valid Firebase database key names](https://www.firebase.com/docs/web/guide/understanding-data.html#section-creating-references?utm_source=geofire-js).

 ```JavaScript